loyd-cpi/exort/README.md

 # Exort

-A web framework on top of ExpressJS and React
+A web framework on top of ExpressJS, React and TypeORM